technical-margins/material-margins/docs/en/blog/posts/margin.md

 ## Marginality and the Paths Less Travelled

 But there's more: the margin is also a space for wandering, for retreat.
 In our society, there are paths and people left on the margin – an expression evoking both exclusion and possibility.
-In the Chinese classic *Water Margin* 水滸傳, it's precisely these characters cast out by society who become the heroes, revealing in their 'marginal' lives a raw, unrefined truth about the world.
+In the Chinese classic *Water Margin* 水滸傳, it's precisely these characters cast out by society who become the heroes, revealing in their "marginal" lives a raw, unrefined truth about the world.

 Following these less travelled paths, away from well-worn routes, often brings fresh perspectives.
 In much the same way, documentation, existing in the margin of the product, maintains a subtle distance.
 It doesn't share the same stakes; it has its own challenges, its own detours.
 There's no glory or fanfare here, just a quiet place – and yet an essential one.